andrew/ultimate-awesome/README.md

 - [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
 - [awesome-proxy](https://github.com/dariubs/awesome-proxy) - A collaborative list of awesome proxy servers and resources.
 Feel free to contribute!.
-- [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-common-lisp-learning](https://github.com/GustavBertram/awesome-common-lisp-learning) - A curated list of awesome Common Lisp learning resources.
 - [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
 Updated weekly.
 - [awesome-taxonomy](https://github.com/mickeysjm/awesome-taxonomy) - A curated resource for taxonomy research.